Yuletide 2025 Letter

 Okay, so this movie was a lot more delightful than it had any right to be.
 The script was surprisingly fun and charming.
 There was depth and specificity to the circumstances and the characters and how they all developed that I really enjoyed.
 I love that Zach was unashamedly a nerd but still hot and charming (I’ve liked Bryan Greenburg for a very long time, but I’m only slightly biased).
 And Rachel was hilariously snarky and had some growing to do, but was still very funny and a great person and had such a wonderful relationship with her family.
 The two of them together had such sweet, funny, sexy chemistry that made me totally believe they were destined for each other.
 And I LOVED that they let him remember all their adventures together at the end, or it would have been wasted character development and an uneven relationship between them.
 I also loved the nerd and 80s references sprinkled throughout.

-- So there are clearly more time loops that we didn’t see - Rachel references that they beat a game together that didn’t happen on camera, among others.
+- So there are clearly more time loops that we didn’t see - Rachel references that they beat a game together that we didn’t see, among others.
 What happened during those loops?
-No matter how many times I watch this movie, I can’t quite decide if it’s 100% canon that they only get 7 loops, or if there are infinite possible loops.
+No matter how many times I watch this movie, I can’t quite decide if it’s canon that they only get 7 loops, or if there are infinite possible loops.
 Both explore interesting options!
 Anyway, what happens on these loops?

 - After all the build up… will we get to see Zach use his “most beautiful hands”?? ;)